yorikvanhavre/FreeCAD-manual/all_workbenches_at_a_glance.md

 **Part**

 The Part Workbench provides basic tools for working with solid parts: primitives, such as cube and sphere, and simple geometric operations and boolean operations.
-Being the main interface with [OpenCasCade](https://en.wikipedia.org/wiki/Open_Cascade_Technology), the Part workbench provides the foundation of FreeCAD's geometry system, and almost all other workbenches produce Part-based geometry.
+Being the main anchor point with [OpenCasCade](https://en.wikipedia.org/wiki/Open_Cascade_Technology), the Part workbench provides the foundation of FreeCAD's geometry system, and almost all other workbenches produce Part-based geometry.

 | Tool | Description | Tool | Description |
 | ---- | ----------- | ---- | ----------- |